Victoria Williams: Biography

 In 2002, she issued an album of standards recorded during the sessions for her earlier records.
 Sings Some Ol' Songs includes classics such as "Somewhere Over the Rainbow", "My Funny Valentine" and "Moon River".
 That year, Williams was also a judge for the second annual Independent Music Awards to support independent artists' careers.

-Throughout her marriage to Jayhawk member Mark Olson, the pair regularly toured and recorded together as The Original Harmony Ridge Creekdippers, The Creekdippers, and Mark Olson and the Creekdippers, releasing a total of seven albums and one "best of" compilation.
+Throughout her marriage to Jayhawks member Mark Olson, the pair regularly toured and recorded together as The Original Harmony Ridge Creekdippers, The Creekdippers, and Mark Olson and the Creekdippers, releasing a total of seven albums and one "best of" compilation.
 "Miss Williams' Guitar", a song on the Jayhawks' 1995 album Tomorrow the Green Grass, was written for her by Olson and bandmate Gary Louris.
 Olson and Williams divorced in 2006 which also led to the dissolution of their musical partnership.

 In 2006, she performed on fellow Creekdipper David Wolfenberger's album Portrait of Narcissus and even painted the portrait of Wolfenberger featured on the cover.
 In that same year, she also appeared as a guest vocalist on Modern Folk and Blues Wednesday, the first solo album by Bob Forrest of Thelonious Monster.

 Williams also plays in a band called The Thriftstore Allstars, a group of accomplished touring musicians who regularly play in Joshua Tree, California.
 The Thriftstore Allstars play what their MySpace page calls "loose drunken square dance country gone electric fantasmo".

 In 2006, Williams was ranked No. 89 on Paste magazine's list of the Top 100 Living Songwriters.
 The description stated: "Louisiana-born Victoria Williams' music paints impressionistic, personal portraits of nature ("Century Plant"), of the spiritual ("Holy Spirit") and of common folk ("Crazy Mary").
 Her songs—as distinctive as her high vibrato—dip heavily into the musical palettes of country, folk, rock, gospel and jazz.
 Although her debut album, Happy Come Home was released in 1987, Williams was largely overlooked until artists like Soul Asylum and Pearl Jam recorded her tunes for the 1993 Sweet Relief tribute/benefit CD, which helped pay medical bills in her battle against multiple sclerosis."

 In 2007, she played numerous shows with M. Ward and is featured on the track "Bottom Dollar" on Christopher Rees' album Cautionary Tales (2007).

 In early 2009, Williams commenced the recording of a new album of original material in Tucson with Isobel Campbell as record producer.
 In May 2009, Williams and Olson reunited with fellow Creekdipper Mike Russell for a one-off performance at an exhibition opening being staged at the True World Gallery in Joshua Tree, California.
-In July 2009, Williams embarked on a tour of Australia and New Zealand with Vic Chesnutt, but he died of an overdose of muscle relaxants on December 25, 2009.
-In the fall of 2010, she toured Spain and Switzerland with Simone White and in late 2011 Williams returned to the studio to record another vocal for Robert Deeble for the album Heart Like Feathers which was released in February 2012.
+In July 2009, Williams embarked on a tour of Australia and New Zealand with Vic Chesnutt.
+The tour would be cut short when Chesnutt, who had struggled with depression, died of an overdose of muscle relaxants on December 25, 2009.

+In the fall of 2010, Williams toured Spain and Switzerland with Simone White, and in late 2011 she returned to the studio to record another vocal for Robert Deeble for the album Heart Like Feathers which was released in February 2012.